Learning from mistakes is easier when you have a growth mindset.

 Massive success was not inherited by, nor handed on a silver platter to Trainer, Speaker, and Author of Secrets of the Millionaire Mind, T. Harv Eker.

-It took 12 years of ‘lessons’ for Harv to change the one thing required to start making millions.
+It took 12 years of ‘lessons’ for Harv to change the one thing he required to start making millions.

 Harv's quotes about learning from your mistakes were forged in the fires of experience which became wisdom.